 Sometimes you just need a little reminder to step outside of your box of usual sandwich spreads and use something you might not think of.
 This copycat of the avocado sandwich spread from Jimmy John’s is essentially guacamole with a few twists thrown in.
 It’s fantastic on a sandwich and for that matter, equally as great as a dip for tortilla chips.
 That’s why I doubled the recipe.
 Sandwiches and chips.
 Lunch is done.
 Every sandwich needs a little spiciness in my opinion.
 Which is why I was happy that this avocado sandwich spread includes a jalapeno.
 Now, granted, it’s a small jalapeno so you’re not going to get overwhelming heat.
 But you don’t want that kick to be front-and-center.
 Just there, in the back.
 Noticed but not overwhelming.
+This spread is excellent on my copycat of Jason’s Deli California Club sandwich.

 I love when avocados are in season here.
 They’re perfect on a salad, be it sliced, chopped or in the dressing itself.
 This avocado Ranch dressing is quite easy to make.
 It packs a nice subtle avocado flavor, with the wonderful creamy herb flavor of Ranch.
 Avocado Ranch dressing isn’t just for salads either.
 It’s perfect as a dip, or use it as a substitute for sour cream on tacos or nachos.